Vito-lab/Exam-Quiz-Page-Series/README.md

     added font awesome icons in Info and Help support icons' slots and therefore Info and Help picture icons were removed;
     improved CSS for page colors.
 Now all code lines of page colors are in 1 CSS file;
     improved Info and Help windows' closure features.
 Now these windows will close only when user clicks mouse left-click outside window.
 Also improved scrolling features in the window's field;
+    improved background picture's scaling.
+Now proportions of picture do not change while changing screen size;
     code was shortened (was 388 JS files, now 302).
 Created dependencies on parent functions for simplier editing.